-On April 21-22 from 11 am -2 pm, the Turtle Back Zoo will be celebrating Earth Day with their Party for the Planet!
+The Turtle Back Zoo will be celebrating Earth Day with their Party for the Planet!
 Families can listen to talks about animals, make art with the Montclair Art Museum Art Truck, and swing over to the Children’s Music Festival.
+Date: TBA.

 Wild Earth Fest

-On April 29, Wild Earth Fest takes place at Trailside Nature and Science Center in Mountainside!
-While it costs $4 a person, children 6 and under are free.
+On April 26, Wild Earth Fest takes place at Trailside Nature and Science Center in Mountainside!
+While it costs $5 a person, children 6 and under are free.
 There will be live animal demonstrations, family activities, and eco-art to name a few details.
-Admission also includes Touch a Truck event.

 Know of more Earth Day events?
 Please let us know and we will add them to the list!